stepps00/green-data/README.md

-# green-data

-This repository contains aggregated, openly licensed geo-data for parks, open spaces, and areas with similar designations.
-No rights reserved.
+Aggregated, openly licensed geo-data for parks, open spaces, and areas with similar designations.

 Note that data is sourced from a variety of organizations; please review all source information before use.